-The best free Photoshop alternatives to download in 2017
+6 of the best free Photoshop alternatives to download in 2017

-Best Free Photoshop Alternatives: All you need to know to find the right photo-editing software to meet your image-manipulation needs for free.
-Plus, we've picked out a few paid-for alternatives to consider downloading.
+Best Free Photoshop Alternatives: All you need to know to find and download the right photo-editing software to meet your image-manipulation needs for free.
+Plus, we've picked out a few paid-for alternatives to consider.

 Before we explore each option in more detail, let's take a quick look at the best Photoshop alternatives available in 2017: